 - How has the rise in open access legal research impacted publishers and library and information services?

 With the exception of embeds to and from external sources and direct quotations, CityLIS News is licensed under a Creative Commons Attribution 4.0 International License.

 Unless otherwise stated articles on this blog give the views of their respective authors and not the position of City, University of London.

 Tag Archives: Library and Information Science

-This essay was written by CityLIS student Mariana Ou in December 2016.
+***This essay was written by CityLIS student Camilla Paffey in April 2019.
 It is reproduced here with the author’s permission as part of our CityLIS Writes initiative.*** The means by which academics have traditionally disseminated their findings has a rich … Continue reading